 COVID-19 Vaccine Moderna Side Effects

-In this prospective cohort of health care employees published by The JAMA on March 8, 2021, 98% of vaccinated individuals did not have any symptoms of an allergic reaction after receiving an mRNA COVID-19 vaccine.
-The remaining 2% reported some allergic symptoms; however, severe reactions consistent with anaphylaxis occurred at a rate of 2.47 per 10 000 vaccinations.
-All individuals with anaphylaxis cases recovered without shock or endotracheal intubation.
+The JAMA journal published on March 8, 2021, 98% of vaccinated individuals did not have any allergic reaction symptoms after receiving an mRNA COVID-19 vaccine.
 Most of the vaccine recipients with anaphylaxis had allergy histories, with 31% having prior anaphylaxis.

 COVID-19 Vaccine Moderna Ingredients

 The Moderna COVID-19 Vaccine contains the following ingredients: messenger ribonucleic acid (mRNA), lipids (SM-102, polyethylene glycol [PEG] 2000 dimyristoyl glycerol [DMG], cholesterol, and 1,2-distearoyl-sn-glycero-3-phosphocholine [DSPC]), tromethamine, tromethamine hydrochloride, acetic acid, sodium acetate, and sucrose.
 This vaccine does not contain: Eggs, Preservatives, or Latex, says the CDC.

 On December 22, 2020, the UAE Fatwa Council, under the chairmanship of Shaykh Abdallah bin Bayyah, issued a 'fatwa' (Islamic ruling) allowing the coronavirus vaccines to be used in compliance with Islamic Sharia’s objectives on the protection of the human body and other relevant Islamic rulings.